Adverse possession: Human rights challenges

-In JA Pye (Oxford) Ltd v Graham, Mr and Mrs Graham had been let a part of Mr Pye's land, and then the lease had expired.
-Mr Pye refused to renew a lease, on the basis that this might disturb getting planning permission.
-In fact the land remained unused, Mr Pye did nothing, while the Grahams continued to retain a key to the property and used it as part of their farm.
+In JA Pye (Oxford) Ltd v Graham, Mr. and Mrs. Graham had been let a part of Mr. Pye's land, and then the lease had expired.
+Mr. Pye refused to renew a lease, on the basis that this might disturb getting planning permission.
+In fact the land remained unused, Mr. Pye did nothing, while the Grahams continued to retain a key to the property and used it as part of their farm.
 At the end of the limitation period, they claimed the land was theirs.
-They had in fact offered to buy a licence from Mr Pye, but the House of Lords held that this did not amount to an acknowledgement of title that would deprive them of a claim.
-Having lost in the UK courts, Mr Pye took the case to the European Court of Human Rights, arguing that his business should receive £10 million in compensation because it was a breach of his right to "peaceful enjoyment of possessions" under Protocol 1, article 1 of the European Convention on Human Rights.
+They had in fact offered to buy a license from Mr. Pye, but the House of Lords held that this did not amount to an acknowledgement of title that would deprive them of a claim.
+Having lost in the UK courts, Mr. Pye took the case to the European Court of Human Rights, arguing that his business should receive £10 million in compensation because it was a breach of his right to "peaceful enjoyment of possessions" under Protocol 1, article 1 of the European Convention on Human Rights.
 The court in its Grand Chamber rejected this, holding that it was within a national government's margin of appreciation to determine the relevant property rules.
 The House of Lords in Ofulue v Bossert in 2009 confirmed this understanding.